 \section{Code Availability}

-Our implementation of the LHV layered neural network framework for the triangle network scenario can be found here: \url{https://github.com/ananthrishna/GNN-LHV-k-triangle.git}.
-Numerical proof supporting the LHV description for Werner noise robustness limit of $v=0.94$ is also provided.
+Our implementation of the layered LHV neural network framework for the triangle network scenario can be found here: \url{https://github.com/ananthrishna/GNN-LHV-k-triangle.git}.
+Numerical proof supporting the LHV description for the Werner noise robustness limit $v=0.94$ is also provided.